-6. Children living out of the catchment area who at the time of application have a sibling (see definition v) on the roll of Hook Infant School or the linked junior school, Hook Junior School, who will still be on roll at the time of admission.
-[Where a sibling was allocated a place at the school or Hook Junior School in the normal admission round in a previous year because the child was displaced (see definition vi) from the catchment school for their address, the application will be considered under 4, above, subject to the siblings still living in the catchment area for the school from which they were displaced.
-In future normal admissions rounds a younger sibling will be considered to have been displaced where they were allocated a place at the Hook Infant School or Hook Junior School under this criterion as a consequence of their elder sibling's displacement and are still living in the catchment area for the school or Hook Junior School under this criterion as a consequence of their elder sibling's displaced].
+6. Children living out of the catchment area of Hook Infant School who at the time of application have a sibling (see definition v) on the roll of Hook Infant School or the linked junior school, Hook Junior School, who will still be on roll at the time of admission.
+[Where a sibling was allocated a place at Hook Infant School or the linked junior school, Hook Junior School, in the normal admission round in a previous year because the child was displaced (see definition vi) from the catchment school for their address, the application will be considered under 4, above, subject to the siblings still living in the catchment area for the school from which they were displaced.
+In future normal admissions rounds a younger sibling will be considered to have been displaced where they were allocated a place at Hook Infant School or the linked junior school, Hook Junior School, under this criterion as a consequence of their elder sibling's displacement and are still living in the catchment area for the school from which they were displaced.